wlerin/feralfilehosting/Feral Wiki/SSH/SSH tunnels basics - Putty and setting a Socks proxy/readme.md

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/SSH/SSH%20tunnels%20basics%20-%20Putty%20and%20setting%20a%20Socks%20proxy/5.png)

-In the PuTTY navigation tree on the left click on the `Session` node (at the top of the tree), then select `Your Currently loaded Sessin` (or any other session name you configured previously) and click the `Save` button on the right side of the screen to save this configuration.
+In the PuTTY navigation tree on the left click on the `Session` node (at the top of the tree), then select `Your Currently loaded Session` (or any other session name you configured previously) and click the `Save` button on the right side of the screen to save this configuration.

 **Please note that you have to keep your PuTTY session open for the SSH tunnel to remain functional.**